c-hudson/muddler/README.md

                          something new, or maybe include code from teeny- mush for a mush like language?
 ```
+# World Support
+   Worlds may be defined in your ~/.tfworlds directory.
+Currently the
+format of the file is exactly the same as tinyfugue's.
 # Supported Keys:
 ```
    Arrow Right & Left : Move one character in the buffer